blazingdrummer/BakedModpack/README.md

 #### Please don't bug other devs with issues or feedback!
 Go to the [Contact Info](https://thunderstore.io/package/blazingdrummer/BakedModpack/#contact-info) section and I'd be happy to help you!
 I'll pass on any information the others will need, so try steer clear of the #tech-support channel of the main modding Discord with Baked-related questions if possible.
 Thanks!

+### PLEASE read this page carefully before beginning to play the modpack!
+I get a lot of questions that have easy answers right here.
+I promise I kept all unnecessary information out of it and and won't waste your time.

 # Installation
   1. Install a mod manager that can automatically install dependencies **and** handle modpack (packages that include a `.modpack` file) installation.
 (Ebkr's excellent [r2modman](https://thunderstore.io/package/ebkr/r2modman/) is the **ONLY** manager that I know of that currently supports both of these.
 Using another manager might result in version mismatch and multiplayer issues.)